 It took me a few days to think about it and I want to share some thoughts on what the article called the scrum pitfalls.

 The main argument here is about the dynamic that happens during standups and that the daily is only useful to the managers.

 It is indeed a recurrent team feeling I came across during my career.

 Mostly it happens in organization where values such as self-organization or autonomy are not promoted; when micromanagement is part of the company’s culture enforced by the leadership and / or the team manager.

 Sometimes, I saw it happening whereas the organization was promoting the above values but the team looked like it was auto-censoring itself to look good to its manager or Scrum Master.

-This last one is especially reinforced in a context where the team manager has a paternal figure with the team.
+This last one is especially reinforced in a context where the team manager has almost a “paternal” figure with the team.